 Park it in a busy, well-lit area

 If, for any reason, you’re unable to take your bicycle inside with you, make sure you park it in a busy, well-lit area.
 The more people walking by will reduce the chances of a person being able to vandalise or steal your bike and go unnoticed.

-It would also be a massive plus if there was CCTV in the area, as this could act as an extra deterrent.
+It would also be a massive plus if there were CCTV in the area, as this could act as an extra deterrent.
 And of course, if anything were to happen to your bike, you’ll have more chance of catching the person responsible if you have video evidence.

 Lock it or lose it

-At Turvec, we offer a variety of secure, indoor and outdoor bicycle storage solutions that will help to protect your bike against vandalism and theft.
+There’s a variety of secure, indoor and outdoor bicycle storage solutions that will help to protect your bike against vandalism and theft.
 Feel free to get in touch today if you’d like any more information!